tableau/connector-plugin-sdk/docs/run-taco.md

 title: Run Your Packaged Connector (TACO file)
 ---

-Starting in 2019.4 Beta 1, you can load packaged connectors (otherwise known as TACO files).
-To use a connector in earlier Tableau versions, see  [Run Your "Under Development" Connector]({{ site.baseurl }}/docs/share)
+This section describes how to load packaged connectors (otherwise known as TACO files).
+A TACO file has a .taco filename extension.

+**Note:** To use a connector in a version of Tableau before 2019.4 Beta 1, see  [Run Your "Under Development" Connector]({{ site.baseurl }}/docs/share)

 ## Run a packaged connector in Tableau Desktop
-1. Copy your packaged connector file (with a .taco filename extension) into your My Tableau Repository/Connectors directory.
+1. Copy your TACO file into your My Tableau Repository/Connectors directory.
 1. Launch Tableau Desktop.

+## Run a packaged connector in Tableau Prep
+1. Copy your TACO file into your My Tableau Prep Repository/Connectors directory.
+1. Launch Tableau Prep.

 ## Run a packaged connector in Tableau Server
 ### Option 1
 For each machine:
-1. Drop your `.taco` file into [Your Tableau Server Install Directory]/data/tabsvc/vizqlserver/Connectors.
+1. Drop your TACO file into [Your Tableau Server Install Directory]/data/tabsvc/vizqlserver/Connectors.
 On a default install, this will be in the ProgramData folder.
 For example:
 `C:\ProgramData\Tableau\Tableau Server\data\tabsvc\vizqlserver\Connectors`
 1. Restart your server.